Paternal Family Tree: Knightley

 Elizabeth Seymour: Around 1550 she was born to Edward Seymour 1st Duke of Somerset and Anne Stanhope Duchess Somerset in the year in which her father was executed.
 Around 1578 Richard Knightley and she were married.
 They had seven sons and seven daughters.
 She the daughter of Edward Seymour 1st Duke of Somerset and Anne Stanhope Duchess Somerset.
 They were fifth cousin once removed.
 She a great x 5 granddaughter of King Edward III of England.

 Dudley Knightley: Around 1583 he was born to Richard Knightley and Elizabeth Seymour.
 In June 1602 Dudley Knightley died in Norton, Northamptonshire [Map].
-He had been shot in the neck whilst in the defense of Ostend.
+He had been shot in the neck whilst in the defence of Ostend.
 Having returned home he "fell down wherwith a fever took him whereof he died".

 In 1614 [his son] John Knightley (age 28) died.